Investigation after person entered NZ during Perth lockdown

 The seven-day rolling average of new cases detected at the border is two.

-Of the eight new cases in managed isolation, four flew from Pakistan, two flew from Japan and one each arrived from the USA and Germany.
+Of the eight new cases in managed isolation, four flew from Pakistan, two flew from Japan, and one each arrived from the United States and Germany.

 Five previously reported cases have recovered.